Empitrix/assembler/README.md

 ```bash
 ./assembler ./test/gpio.asm
 ```
-after that if everything goes well you have a `out_bin` file which is contains binary data of given assembly file.
+after that if everything goes well you have a `asm_out_bin` file which is contains binary data of given assembly file.

 ## Flags